 IRS announced a simplified safe harbor method for claiming the home office deduction for tax years beginning on or after January 1, 2013.
 Under the safe harbor, taxpayers determine the amount of deductible expenses for qualified business use of the home for the tax year by multiplying the allowable square footage by the prescribed rate.
 The allowable square footage cannot exceed 300 square feet and the prescribed rate is $5.00, which provides a maximum deduction under the safe harbor of $1,500.
 The IRS indicated it may revisit the prescribed rate amount in the future.

-Through the end of 2013, taxpayers age 70 ½ and older can still make a tax-free distribution from individual retirement accounts to a charity.
+Taxpayers age 70 ½ and older can make a tax-free distribution from individual retirement accounts to a charity.
 The maximum distribution is $100,000.
 Individuals taking this option cannot claim a deduction for the charitable gift.

 On November 11, 2009, President Obama signed into law the Military Spouses Residency Relief Act.
 The Act is effective beginning for 2009 tax year.